 History behind the Krishna’s Butter Ball

-Being an ASI protected monument, the area is protected.
+Being an ASI-protected monument, the area is protected.
 The gate doesn’t open till 6.00 am, so I waited.
 One of the guards was having a vigorous discussion with someone on the other line of his mobile phone.
 I could make out he was speaking in Oriya, the language of Orissa Prefecture.
 The other guard lay under a rock pedestal near the gate.
-We both waited on either sides of the gate in the darkness to the time to tick over.
+We both waited on either side of the gate in the darkness until the time to tick over.

 When they open the gates at 6.00 am, I was really glad that there was no other soul around and I could have my 15 minutes with the curious stone in absolute solace.

 The original name of the rock is “Vaan Irai Kal” which translates to “Stone of the Sky God” But just like the historians have been a confused group with regard to naming the ancient monuments in Mahabalipuram, the locals today just refer to this enigmatic giant stone as Krishna’s Butter Ball.